Renault Avantime: Conception and design

 The Avantime was designed and developed in-house by Renault affiliate Matra and was conceived by Philippe Guédon, head of the automotive division at Matra, who "believed that the children of Espace owners remained loyal to the car even after they had grown up and left home.
 As a result, the renowned estate was gaining a generation of new drivers."

 Styled by Patrick Le Quément, the Avantime was intended to combine the space of an estate with the four place pillarless qualities of a coupé.
-Regarding the styling, Thierry Metroz, design project manager, said, "We wanted someone walking around the car to be continually astonished."
+Regarding the styling, Thierry Métroz, design project manager, said, "We wanted someone walking around the car to be continually astonished."
 Anthony Grade, Renault's vice-president of design said, "The exterior and interior had to be coherent.
 Using the Espace as a base, for instance, meant we had the central instrument display, but that‘s part of the innovative character of the whole vehicle".
 Car magazine described the interior as architectural and luxurious.
 The one-box design eliminated B-pillars and featured an aluminium structure, aluminium panels for the greenhouse and a full sunroof of strengthened heat-reflecting glass.
 The interior featured four seats, each with built in seatbelts, and leather from Bridge of Weir.

 To facilitate access to the rear seats, two long doors featured a double parallel opening hinge system (marketed as "double kinematic") that maximized access and minimized the door outswing.
 Front side windows lowered automatically when either of the front seats folded forward to further facilitate entry to the rear two seats.
 Windows featured power deployable sunshades, and the H-points of the rear two seats were higher than the forward two seats, giving the Avantime "theater seating."
 The luggage compartment featured a retaining system using retractable straps, and all Avantimes featured a two-tone look created by the exposed aluminium of the greenhouse.
 The windows and panoramic sunroof could open automatically via a single headliner-mounted control, to give the Avantime an 'open air' mode of previous decades hardtop coupes and sedans.

 The design borrowed the automotive space frame of the first generation Renault Espace (load bearing galvanized structure with non-load bearing composite panels) and used the PSA 24 valve, 207 hp (152 kW) 3.0L V6 engine, which was coupled to a six-speed manual transmission or five-speed automatic transmission.

 A facelift for the Avantime codenamed D67 was planned for 2004-2005 that would have seen the boot lip lowered.